Dog Bite Compensation Claim Lawyers for Animal Attacks

 • The owner intentionally raised a dangerous dog to cause harm to others.

-You could have the basis of a valid dog bite claim.
+If any of the above apply to your situation, you may have the basis of a valid dog bite claim.

 The Animal Management (Cats and Dogs) Regulation 2019 outlines the responsibilities of registered dog and cat owners in Queensland.
 These laws include provisions for ensuring the public’s safety from animal attacks.

-The dog owner is liable if their animal causes you harm, even if they are not present during the incident.
-This responsibility includes public or private property.
-Everyone has a general duty of care to keep each other safe at all times.
-If a dog owner breaches their duty, you could have an actionable dog bite or animal assault claim.
+The dog owner is liable if their animal causes harm to you, even if they are not present during the incident.
+This responsibility extends to both public and private property.

-More about dog bite laws >
+More about dog bite laws

-QLD lawyer for animal attacks icon
+Dog bite lawyer for animal attacks icon

 Personal Injury Claim Advice for Dog Attacks

-1. Establish who is the dog owner and where they usually keep their pet.
+1. Establish who the dog owner is and where they usually keep their pet.

 QLD Dog Bite Lawyer Near Me